pakeke-constructor/auto_atlas/README.md

 atlas.path = "sprites/animals/"

---   Set default table to add new sprites to:   (optional) local quads = {}
+--   Set default table to add new sprites to: local quads = {}
 atlas.default = quads
 --   This will add the quad to the table automatically, with the name as the key.